michaellinhardt/nodejs-youtube-transcriptor/docs/project_overview.md

 The scope explicitly excludes video downloading, audio processing, transcript generation from raw media, content transformation beyond basic text extraction, and publishing or sharing mechanisms beyond local filesystem operations.

+**Testing Infrastructure**: Given the project's small scope and straightforward functionality, no formal testing infrastructure (unit tests, integration tests, or automated test suites) is included.
+The simplicity of the tool does not warrant the overhead of maintaining test frameworks.

 ## Business Rules

 **Cache-First Processing**: The system always checks for existing transcripts before initiating API calls, treating the cache as the primary data source.